DSPy

 - Can DSPy-style optimization reduce prompt fragility across model upgrades, or will each frontier model family still require substantial retuning?

-- How should DSPy interact with structured outputs, constrained decoding, eval harnesses, tracing systems, and agent-permission frameworks?
+- How should DSPy interact with structured outputs, constrained decoding, eval harnesses, tracing systems, agent-permission frameworks, and the Model Context Protocol?

 Related Pages